 b.
-What is the best way to let you know about supports and services available in your community? ?
+What is the best way to let you know about supports and services available in your community?

 2. What makes you feel welcomed when seeking and receiving supports and services?

 a.
 If you need accommodations, what is the best way for you to communicate your needs to staff?